 With Justinmind, you can select multiple rows in a Data List and perform operations.
 With our example, you can change the status to On Time/Late when the check box is selected next to a data field.

 To select multiple rows in your Data List, follow these steps:

 - Go to the Data Masters palette and create a new Data Master.

-- Name it “batch users” and create three fields: first name, last name and status.
+- Name it “Flights” and create three fields: Airline, Departing, and Status.

 - Then click “OK”.

 - Double-click on the Data Master you’ve just created and select the tab “View and edit records”.

 - Write some example data there.